okansungur/ConfluentKafkaAvro/README.md

     }
 }
 ```
+We will define some properties to application.properties file.
 The topic name will be students and the group id will be groupid.
-The producer key&value serializers are also defined at application.properties file.
+The producer key&value serializers are also defined.The dependencies are definet at pom.xml.
 ```

 server.port=9393